digitalcoyote/NuGetDefense/README.md

 3.x preview documentation can be found by running `dotnet /path/to/NuGetDefense.dll -?`

+## Prerelease

+This prerelease uses the NVD 2.0 API and does not support offline NVD scanning.
+If you need offline scanning, wait for a future release or use the current stable release.

 ## Features

 * Uses Multiple Sources to check for known vulnerabilities in third-party libraries (NuGet packages)